thundersen/timberborn_vevantzedata/doc/INFLUXDB_GRAFANA.md

 ```
 This will copy the complete GitHub repository of the mod onto your system, go to subfolder `tools/docker` and run a script to start InfluxDB and Grafana in their own Docker containers and connect them with each other.

-At the end of the text output of the script you will find the name and value of an [environment variable](https://helpdeskgeek.com/how-to/create-custom-environment-variables-in-windows/) which you need to set up for the mod to be able to write data to InfluxDB.
+**At the end of the text output of the script you will find the value of the InfluxDB token which the mod needs for writing data.
+Add it to the mod's config, as described in the script output.**

 That's it.
 You can now open Grafana in the browser and check out the default dashboard as described above.